babanomania/AuthMaster/README.md

 SampleWeb
 ---------

-This is a sample client web that has a AuthMaster security filer to handle all the security requests and the index.jsp page is only shown upon authorisation by auth server
+This is a sample client web that has a AuthMaster security filer to handle all the security requests and the index.jsp page is only shown upon authorisation by auth server.
+There is a property file in WEB-INF for auth server details and the client id, client secret to be used for communication, do edit that file for the ip address and port numbers used by tomcat